OsamTariq/CurrencyExchangeRates/README.md

 ## Unit Tests

-The unit tests are implemented using NUnit and Moq.
+Unit tests are provided to ensure the functionality of the API.
+Below are the test cases, grouped by their respective functionalities:

-### CurrencyControllerTests
+### Currency Exchange Rates

-**Test Cases:**
+1. **TestCurrencyExchangeRatesSuccess**
-- `TestCurrencyExchangeRatesSuccess`: Ensures the `CurrencyExchangeRates` endpoint returns a 200 OK status.
+    - Verifies that the endpoint returns a 200 status code with correct data.

+2. **TestCurrencyExchangeRatesSuccessResponse**
-- `TestCurrencyExchangeRatesSuccessResponse`: Ensures the `CurrencyExchangeRates` endpoint returns the correct data.
+    - Verifies that the endpoint returns a 200 status code and the response matches the expected data.

-- `TestCurrencyExchangeRatesErrorResponse`: Ensures the `CurrencyExchangeRates` endpoint handles errors correctly.
+3. **TestCurrencyExchangeRatesErrorResponse**
-- `TestCurrencyConvertSuccess`: Ensures the `CurrencyConvert` endpoint returns a 200 OK status.
+    - Verifies that the endpoint returns a 404 status code when the currency code is invalid.

+4. **TestCurrencyExchangeRatesExceptionResponse**
-- `TestCurrencyConvertSuccessResponse`: Ensures the `CurrencyConvert` endpoint returns the correct data.
+    - Verifies that the endpoint returns a 500 status code when an exception occurs.

-- `TestCurrencyConvertErrorResponse`: Ensures the `CurrencyConvert` endpoint handles currency exclusion errors correctly.
+### Currency Conversion

+5. **TestCurrencyConvertSuccess**
-- `TestCurrencyConvertThrowErrorResponse`: Ensures the `CurrencyConvert` endpoint handles conversion errors correctly.
+    - Verifies that the endpoint returns a 200 status code with correct conversion data.

+6. **TestCurrencyConvertSuccessResponse**
+    - Verifies that the endpoint returns a 200 status code and the response matches the expected data.

+7. **TestCurrencyConvertExcludedResponse**
+    - Verifies that the endpoint returns a 400 status code when the currency conversion is not allowed.

+8. **TestCurrencyConvertErrorResponse**
+    - Verifies that the endpoint returns a 404 status code when the currency conversion is not found.

+9. **TestCurrencyConvertErrorExceptionResponse**
+    - Verifies that the endpoint returns a 500 status code when an exception occurs.

+### Historical Rates

+10. **TestHistoricalRatesSuccess**
-- `TestHistoricalRatesSuccess`: Ensures the `HistoricalRates` endpoint returns a 200 OK status.
+    - Verifies that the endpoint returns a 200 status code with correct historical rates data.

+11. **TestHistoricalRatesSuccessResponse**
-- `TestHistoricalRatesSuccessResponse`: Ensures the `HistoricalRates` endpoint returns the correct data.
+    - Verifies that the endpoint returns a 200 status code and the response matches the expected data.

-- `TestHistoricalRatesErrorResponse`: Ensures the `HistoricalRates` endpoint handles errors correctly.
+12. **TestHistoricalRatesErrorResponse**
+    - Verifies that the endpoint returns a 404 status code when historical rates are not found.

+13. **TestHistoricalRatesExceptionResponse**
+    - Verifies that the endpoint returns a 500 status code when an exception occurs.

+### Running Tests in Visual Studio

+To run the tests manually using Visual Studio, follow these steps:

+1. **Open Solution**:
+    - Open the solution containing the unit tests in Visual Studio.

+2. **Build Solution**:
+    - Build the solution to ensure all dependencies are resolved and there are no compilation errors.
+    - Go to the menu and select `Build` > `Build Solution`.

+3. **Open Test Explorer**:
+    - Go to the menu and select `Test` > `Test Explorer` to open the Test Explorer window.

+4. **Run All Tests**:
+    - In the Test Explorer window, you will see a list of all available tests.
+    - Click on `Run All` to execute all tests.
+    - Alternatively, you can right-click on individual tests or test classes and select `Run` to execute specific tests.

+5. **View Test Results**:
+    - Once the tests are executed, the results will be displayed in the Test Explorer window.
+    - You can view details of passed, failed, and skipped tests.

+Ensure that you have all dependencies installed and your environment is properly configured.

 ## Postman Collection